SNU-LIST/DeepRF_SLR/README.md

 You can see the pulse shapes and simulated slice profile.
 'DeepRF_SLR_design_result.mat' will be generated, which contains many datas including RF pulses.

-For comparison, we uploaded MATLAB script for the Monte-Carlo algorithm [2].
+For comparison, we uploaded MATLAB script for the conventional Monte-Carlo algorithm [2].
 > run 'Monte_Carlo_design.m' in MATLAB.

-This will generate 'MC_design_result.mat' that contains design results.
+This will generate 'MC_design_result.mat' that includes RF pulses.

 ## License